-Rich Franchak, 46, in his eighth year as Senior Associate Athletic Director is responsible for assisting in the day to day operations of the athletic department, providing direction and administrative oversight for Xavier's 18-sport intercollegiate athletic program and support functions.
+Rich Franchak joined the athletic department in 2005 as senior associate athletic director before being elevated to deputy athletic director in 2014.
+He is responsible for assisting in the day to day operations of the athletic department, providing direction and administrative oversight for Xavier's 18-sport intercollegiate athletic program and support functions.

-While at Xavier, Franchak was instrumental in securing the athletic department's long-term media and marketing rights partnership with Learfield Sports; implemented an enhanced automated ticketing system allowing for improved customer service; developed and introduced new logos, providing a consistent and distinct look for Xavier Athletics; and successfully led Xavier through NCAA Certification.
+Franchak has been instrumental in securing the athletic department's long-term media and marketing rights partnership with Learfield Sports; implementing an enhanced automated ticketing system to allow for improved customer service; developing and introducing new logos, providing a consistent and distinct look for Xavier Athletics; and successfully leading Xavier through NCAA Certification.

 Prior to coming to Xavier, he was the associate director of the Badger Fund at the University of Wisconsin from 2000-04.
 While holding this post, Franchak was integral in the development and responsible for operation oversight of the school's comprehensive annual giving program for intercollegiate athletics.
 During his four-year tenure, Wisconsin expanded its donor base by 64 percent.

 From 1999-2000, Franchak was the assistant athletic director for business services at Wisconsin.
 Franchak was active in constructing the department's strategic five-year financial plan, which enabled the department to confidently move forward with a $100 million renovation of Wisconsin's Camp Randall Stadium while simultaneously increasing operating reserves to more than $6 million.

 Before going to Wisconsin, Franchak served as assistant director of athletics at the University of Akron from 1990-1994.
 While at Akron, Franchak exercised management responsibility for a broad range of activities and services including capital projects, facility management, event operations, NCAA rules education and compliance, athletic financial aid administration, and football and basketball scheduling.